aptuitiv/cacao/README.md

 -----------

 The module styles are separated into several layers.
-Each of these layers can use the modules default style settings.
+Each of these layers can use the module's default style settings.
 Between overriding these settings and leveraging the style layers the user can create predictable and flexible stylesheets.

 * base